-Can I Recover Attorney Fees On My Bond Claim?
+Can I Recover Attorneys Fees On My Bond Claim?

-CAN I RECOVER ATTORNEY FEES ON MY BOND CLAIM?
+CAN I RECOVER Attorneys FEES ON MY BOND CLAIM?

 Rules, more rules, exceptions to the rules, and an infinite number of exceptions to the exceptions – this may be the popular belief about what civil law is made of.
 Whether that perspective is accurate or not, understanding those rules, exceptions, etc., can translate into having more of the bottom line: $$$.